-The United States Lottery Industry continues to experience growth.
-Based on unaudited figures from the North American Association of State & Provincial Lotteries (NASPL), sales increased from \$58.7 billion in fiscal year 2007 to \$60.6 billion in fiscal year 2008, up 3.24%.
+The economy affected the United States Lottery Industry which experienced a decline in fiscal year 2009.
+Based on unaudited figures from the North American Association of State & Provincial Lotteries (NASPL), sales decreased from \$58.5 billion in fiscal year 2008 to \$58.3 billion in fiscal year 2009, down 0.44%.

-Highlights of Fiscal Year 2009
+Highlights of Fiscal Year 2010